Fasteners are manufactured in a wide range of materials

 nuts are tapped slightly larger than other nuts to accommodate

-Hot dipped galvanized fasteners are frequently seen in coastal
+Hot dipped galvanized fasteners are frequently used outdoors, especially in coastal

 provides similar corrosion resistance to zinc plating.
 The

-main drawback of chrome is the extremely high cost.
+main drawback of polished chrome is its high cost.
 If more

 plated, preventing any corrosion should the chrome be penetrated.